-After the Roman wars ended, the Cane Corso was integrated into civilian life, where they protected farms and livestock from thieves and predators.
+After the Roman wars ended, the Cane Corso was integrated into civilian life, where they soon became known as the ultimate guard dog, protecting farms and livestock from thieves and predators.
 They came close to extinction following the end of World War Two, but selective breeding has revived the species and in the 21st century they’re enjoying a surge in popularity.

 They are large, muscular, and somewhat majestic in appearance, and make devoted, loyal, and loving companions.
 The Cane Corso is known to be headstrong, dominant, and highly intelligent, requiring an experienced owner who is confident and able to set clear and strong boundaries.
 While not known to be aggressive, this breed is a guard dog and does not warm easily to strangers.
 They require early socialization and training to learn the difference between normal human behavior, sights, and sounds, and those that constitute a threat.

 Cane Corso’s require lots of attention and time spent with their family, but they are not demanding of it and are content to sit quietly wherever their humans are.
 They need lots of exercise and plenty of activities to keep them mentally stimulated.

 How much exercise does a Cane Corso need?

 Average weight: Male: 99-110lbs/45-50kg Female Weight in 88-99lbs/40-45kg

 Exercise level: Moderate

 The Cane Corso is no couch potato and they need a fair amount of daily exercise and mental stimulation to keep them occupied.
 At a minimum, you’ll want to engage this breed in 45 minutes to an hour of brisk walking or jogging but given they’re working dogs, they definitely won’t say no to doing more.